Brewster Kahle: Early life and education

+Career

-After graduation, he joined Thinking Machines team, where he was the lead engineer on the company's main product, the Connection Machine, for six years (1983–1989).
+After graduation, Kahle joined the Thinking Machines team, where he was the lead engineer on the company's main product, the Connection Machine, for six years (1983–1989).
 There, he and others developed the WAIS system, the first Internet distributed search and document retrieval system, a precursor to the World Wide Web.
-In 1992, he co-founded, with Bruce Gilliat, WAIS, Inc. (sold to AOL in 1995 for $15 million), and, in 1996, Alexa Internet (sold to Amazon.com in 1999).
+In 1992, he co-founded, with Bruce Gilliat, WAIS, Inc. (sold to AOL in 1995 for $15 million), and, in 1996, Alexa Internet (sold to Amazon.com in 1999 for $250 million in stock).
 At the same time as he started Alexa, he founded the Internet Archive, which he continues to direct.

 In 2001, he implemented the Wayback Machine, which allows public access to the World Wide Web archive that the Internet Archive has been gathering since 1996.
 Kahle was inspired to create the Wayback Machine after visiting the offices of Alta Vista, where he was struck by the immensity of the task being undertaken and achieved: to store and index everything that was on the Web.
 Kahle states: "I was standing there, looking at this machine that was the size of five or six Coke machines, and there was an 'aha moment' that said, 'You can do everything.'

+Kahle and his wife, Mary Austin, run the Kahle/Austin Foundation.
+The Foundation supports the Free Software Foundation for its GNU Project, among other projects, with a total giving of about $4.5 million in 2011.

+In 2012, Kahle and banking veteran Jordan Modell established Internet Archive Federal Credit Union to serve people in New Brunswick, N.J. and Highland Park, New Jersey, as well as participants in programs that alleviate poverty in those areas.
+Following legal violations and a cease-and-desist from the National Credit Union Administration, the credit union was liquidated in December 2015.

+Social reception

 Kahle was elected a member of the National Academy of Engineering (2010) for archiving, and making available, all forms of digital information.
-He is also a member of the Internet Hall of Fame, a Fellow of the American Academy of Arts and Sciences, and serves on the boards of the Electronic Frontier Foundation, Public Knowledge, the European Archive (now Internet memory) and the Television Archive.
+He is also a member of the Internet Hall of Fame, a Fellow of the American Academy of Arts and Sciences.

+Kahle serves on the boards of the Electronic Frontier Foundation, Public Knowledge, the European Archive (now Internet memory) and the Television Archive.
 He is a member of the advisory board of the National Digital Information Infrastructure and Preservation Program of the Library of Congress, and is a member of the National Science Foundation Advisory Committee for Cyberinfrastructure.

-In 2010 he was given an honorary doctorate in computer science from Simmons College, where he studied library science in the 1980s.
+In 2010, Kahle received an honorary doctorate from Simmons University.

-Kahle and his wife, Mary Austin, run the Kahle/Austin Foundation.
-The Foundation supports the Free Software Foundation for its GNU project, among other projects, with a total giving of about 4.5 million dollars in 2011.

-In 2012, Kahle and banking veteran Jordan Modell established Internet Archive Federal Credit Union to serve people in New Brunswick, N.J. and Highland Park, New Jersey, as well as participants in programs that alleviate poverty in those areas.
-The credit union voluntarily liquidated in 2015.